-- 1) When the trigger connection is released, the corresponding opening ports will be closed. - 2) Each rule is allowed to be used only by one host on LAN synchronously.
-The trigger connection of other hosts on LAN will be refused. - 3) Incoming Ports cannot overlap each other.
+- 1. When the trigger connection is released, the according opening ports will be closed. - 2.
+Each rule allowed to be used only by one host on LAN synchronously.
+The trigger connection of other hosts on LAN will be refused. - 3.
+Incoming Port Range cannot overlap each other.

-4.9.3 DMZ
+4.8.3 DMZ

-Choose menu "Forwarding → DMZ", you can view and configure DMZ host in the screen as shown in Figure 4-39.
+Choose menu "Forwarding $\rightarrow$ DMZ", you can view and configure DMZ host in the screen (shown in Figure 4-35).
 The DMZ host feature allows one local host to be exposed to the Internet for a special-purpose service such as Internet gaming or videoconferencing.
 DMZ host forwards all the ports at the same time.
 Any PC whose port is being forwarded must have its DHCP client function disabled and should have a new static IP Address assigned to it because its IP Address may be changed when using the DHCP function.

 DMZ

-Current DMZ Status: ○ Enable ⊙ Disable
+Current DMZ Status: O Enable Disable

 DMZ Host IP Address: 0.0.0.0

 Save

-Figure 4-39 DMZ
+Figure 4-35 DMZ